 For nearly 60 years we’ve taken our customers’ feedback and needs into consideration when identifying improvements and creating new hoists.
 Lug-All manufactures web strap and cable hoists for a wide variety of industries ranging from linemen and electrical work to residential.
 Our hoists cross so many industries that we’ve developed a total of 13 cable winch hoists and 11 web strap winch hoists to meet the needs of practically every application.
 Web strap hoists are specifically designed for electrical and linemen work.
 The dielectric properties of the nylon web strap, along with hot stick rings, can help keep linemen safe as they perform their job.
 Our cable hoists, however, are used in a myriad of applications, from construction and renovation, to pump and motor installation, marine applications, fence tensioning, rigging, tree services, and practically any other exacting task you can think of.

 For those of you who aren’t familiar with winch hoists, our hoist options can seem quite daunting.
 But, it’s not as difficult as it looks.
-Lug-All cable hoists come in a variety of shapes and sizes, but our most popular industrial hoists for residential use are the ½-ton cable hoist and the 2-ton cable hoist.
+Lug-All Cable Come Along Ratchet Winch Hoists come in a variety of shapes and sizes, but our most popular industrial hoists for residential use are the ½-ton cable hoist and the 2-ton cable hoist.
 So, which one is best for your application?

 ½-Ton Cable Hoist